How to Change the Aspect Ratio in PowerPoint

-In PowerPoint 2010 you can change the orientation of slides to make your presentations look good in wide screen or other screen sizes.
-To control the Aspect Ratio in PowerPoint presentations you need to change the Page Setup.
+In PowerPoint you can change the orientation of slides to make your presentations look good in wide screen or other screen sizes.
+To control the Aspect Ratio in PowerPoint presentations you can use the Slide Size option and Page Setup options.

 To configure a special Aspect Ratio for your slides, you will need to go to Design tab and then press Page Setup.